glowkeeper/P3D/docs/vectors.md

 ## Normalising Vectors

 Normalisation is the process of making something standard (or normal).
-The convention is that a normalised vector, called a unit vector, has a length of 1.
-Therefore, when we normalise a vector, we set its length to 1 but leave its direction unchanged; a unit vector describes a vector's direction without regard to its magnitude.
+The convention is that a normalised vector has a length of 1.
+Therefore, a normalised vector is a _unit vector_.
+Because a normalised vector has its length set to 1 but its direction remains unchanged, a normalised (unit) vector describes a vector's direction without regard to its magnitude.

 Normalisation is done by dividing a vector's x, y and z components by its magnitude.